 In January of 1973, the WA State Justice and Planning commissioned a report/study on recidivism which was done by “Theodore R Bundy” Corrections Consultant.
 This study followed approximately/ [per the records] 1000 people being released from prison and was supported by, and followed by, the regional FBI per an internal memo.
 There was an agent assigned to it from the regional bureau [name of agent on the memo].
 In fact, Bundy met with the FBI regional agent on that project.
 The commissioning agency Justice & Planning is under the umbrella of the Department of Justice.
 This is in the original records which authorities have refused for decades to disclose.
 They could not have known he was a serial killer and a serial rapist more than likely honing his skills during this time as he wouldn’t have shared that detail.
 His statements behind the scenes per witnesses were that he knew he was “sick” before he met Liz in 1969 and put him at the exact entrance to the crime scene of Taylor Mountain back in 1972.

 He worked as a paid consultant to the Justice and Planning division from January 1973 to April 1973 and was contracted and paid around $4000 for it according to records.
 His design report was also completed and it ran for quite a few pages, typewritten with his initials on it.
 In the report Bundy made recommendations.
 Why does the FBI claim they were involved only in 1977?
 They were also present in Utah before he escaped.
 This fact is on the original unredacted tape recordings of Bundy in prison.
-The FBI was also sent hair samples obtained from Taylor Mountain for analysis.
+The FBI was also sent hair samples obtained from Taylor Mountain for analysis and analyzed a handcuff key in Utah that had dropped off another victim [other than DaRonch] who managed to escape and that handcuff key matched the handcuffs found on DaRonch per the report and the publication of that FBI analysis in a local Utah newspaper.

-In 1992, the FBI issued a report on Bundy and the opening statement was made by Jeff Sessions and it stated that the investigation was essentially “comprehensive” and that there was nothing more to learn as there was little evidence that hadn’t been looked at already by investigators.
+In 1992, the FBI issued a report on Bundy and the opening statement was made by Sessions and it stated that the investigation was essentially “comprehensive” and that there was nothing more to learn as there was little evidence that hadn’t been looked at already by investigators.
 But that report is not accurate to what the individual states and investigators had in their possession, especially WA State.
 WA State has never acknowledged the full findings of Taylor Mountain [see blog post of what was there on this site].
 WA State has denied publicly for decades that anything was found but skulls, jaw fragments and a few bunches of hair – but the map that was released publicly was altered from the original map of the search and rescue teams and the AG Office of WA State plays down the Taylor Mountain site when in reality it was a major crime scene with multiple vehicles, helicopters, search and rescue teams from many state agencies and so forth.
 This deception by the FBI and the AG Office of WA breaks all the codes of conduct of federal agencies that I am aware of.
 When I issued complaints for years I was told [and I have this in writing] by all agencies involved that they would not investigate the deception of hiding the evidence that was held in WA State.
 It seems to me that these agencies in this instance are bending the laws and the rules which they apply to others and that they need to be called out on it.
 They are not above the law.
+Further, comments that evidence against Bundy was only “circumstantial” is patently not true to the collective witness statements and evidence from all the WA and Utah crime scenes.
+People have been convicted and charged with much, much less.

 While I understand that some of this behind the scenes activity such as the recidivism study may not be related to his killing I question whether it is related directly to the cover up of the evidence during that time period by officials not only in Washington State but elsewhere.
 Utah never disclosed that Bundy was dating a woman like Liz who had a child and that they had gone to a party at a prosecutor’s home before his capture.
 Utah and WA State had evidence obtained from crime scenes in both Utah and WA that the officials compared and which could have been used to charge Bundy and they failed to do that instead moving him to Colorado where there were less murders that could be tied to him and far less evidence.
 None of the officials ever disclosed that Bundy had written [typed] a 33-page single spaced document that refuted Ann Rule’s work “Stranger Beside Me” or that he also stated that much of what he gave to Michaud and Aynesworth was in Bundy’s words in 1984 to Robert Keppel [on the unredacted tape] “a lot of fiction done to pander to a reading audience”.
 I personally don’t think it was all fiction – but more typical of Bundy half truths and lies.
 To me, having lived through those years and having known him, he enjoyed embedding small bits of truth into broader lies and misdirection.